QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 If you think of lifetimes as vertices and bounds as edges pointing from longer to shorter lifetimes, then determining possible coercions becomes a simple reachability problem.
-The diagram below shows the exaggurated example as a directed graph:
+The diagram below shows the exaggerated example as a directed graph:
 <figure>
     <p align="center">